Where Everything Fights Everything

 Bread is produced and consumed globally with near-universal availability; pandas exist in 27 zoos and a single Chinese province.

-Cultural significance bread Wins
+Cultural significance Bread Wins

 Panda